 Council Community Support Team (CCST)

-Pictured: Louise Freeman (CCS Officer), Gary Thurgoland (CCS Supervisor) and James Hails (CCS Officer)
+Pictured: Louise Freeman (CCS Officer) and Gary Thurgoland (CCS Supervisor)

 The Town Council has a Community Support Team who will assist the community of Poynton by:

 - Carrying out reassuring, high visual patrols in the area.

 - Provide an ‘eyes and ears’ service aimed at reducing the fear of crime for residents and improving their quality of life.

 - Deal with environmental crime issues, such as littering, fly tipping and dog fouling.